Iconic American Classic

 Directed by DOUG LOCKWOOD

 Through Tom’s cinematic eyes, his family’s life isn’t the dream he imagined.
 In a rundown St. Louis apartment the matriarch, Amanda Wingfield, is desperately clinging to a past of parties and endless callers.
-Her adult children, Tom and Laura, become a victim of her delusions as she pushes for Tom to provide for the struggling family and Laura to find a husband.
+Her adult children, Tom and Laura, become victims of her delusions as she pushes for Tom to provide for the struggling family and Laura to find a husband.
 The two seek solace in ways of escaping their mother and their own misery until a visit from a gentleman caller presents the possibility of new opportunities.

 Renowned playwright Tennessee Williams opens the 2025 Season with this classic drama, directed by Doug Lockwood.
 Running from June 5 to 28, all performances are at Gloucester Stage’s Theater 267 East Main Street, Gloucester.
 Showtimes are Wednesdays & Thursdays at 7:30pm, Fridays & Saturdays at 8:00pm, and matinees Saturdays & Sunday at 3:00pm.